 - Great at Christmas and Easter for seasonal fare

 US and British groceries

 Inside Bobby’s, you’ll find plenty of food and drink from the (mostly) Anglo-American world.
-Chief among these are a wide range of snacks, biscuits (cookies), sweets (candy), chocolate and crisps (potato chips), as well as a selection of beers and other alcoholic delights.
+Chief among these are a wide range of snacks, biscuits (cookies), sweets (candy), chocolate and crisps (potato chips), as well as a selection of beers, sodas and other liquid delights.

 Inevitably, prices reflect the scarcity of the products, but I’m guessing you won’t find 99% of the items anywhere else in the city.
 Let’s hope Brexit doesn’t make life difficult for importing goods from the UK in future.
 There will be trouble if I can’t get my Branston pickle.

 If you actually live in Vienna, check out the noticeboard near the entrance.
 The pinned notices may help you find various English-speaking groups and activities, whether you’re pining for the company of your fellow countryfolk or just looking for an English-language playgroup for the kids.

 How to get to Bobby’s

 I usually walk up to Bobby’s from Karlsplatz station, which is on the U1, U2 and U4 subway lines.

 Alternatively, take the 1 or 62 tram to Paulanergasse or the 59A bus to Schleifmühlgasse.
 The 1 tram, for example, leaves from various stops on the west side of the Ring boulevard.